de-mux/Moon-Pi-2/README.md

 Sheets or whatever to count up the line lengths for you automatically -- makes life easier!
 And don't forget to enclose in quotation marks any quotations that have commas in them!

+#### Moon Phase Calculation

+This project uses the "[ephem](https://rhodesmill.org/pyephem/)" library to determine the moon phase based on the date, allowing the project to run completely offline.

 ### Wire it Up